datacarpentry/shell-genomics/episodes/04-redirection.md

 ~~~
 {: .output}

-* * * *
-**Exercise**
+> ## Exercise
+>

-1) Search for the sequence GNATNACCACTTCC in SRR098026.fastq.
+> 1) Search for the sequence GNATNACCACTTCC in SRR098026.fastq.
-In addition to identifying the line containing the sequence, have your search also return
+> In addition to identifying the line containing the sequence, have your search also return
-the line containing the name of the sequence (tip: the name of the sequence is listed after the '@' sign).
+> the line containing the name of the sequence (tip: the name of the sequence is listed after the '@' sign).
+>

-2) Search for the sequence AAGTT in both fastq files.
+> 2) Search for the sequence AAGTT in both fastq files.
 Get the lines containing the name of the sequence and the sequence itself.
-* * * *
+{: .challenge}

 ## Redirection